-I was reading this morning about the Repeal the 8th amendment in Ireland that criminalises abortion in all cases except where to continue a pregnancy would result in death.
+I was reading this morning about the Repeal of the 8th amendment in Ireland that criminalises abortion in all cases except where to continue a pregnancy would result in death.
 I saw author Louise O'Neill discuss feminism in Ireland and draw a line in history that places the 8th amendment as the direct descendant from the Mother and Baby Homes and the Magdalene Laundries.

 Today is Mother's Day and so notions of direct descendancy and the reward for that are rife.
 Mothers everywhere are being thanked, no, scratch that, 'good' mothers everywhere are being thanked.
 So much has been written about the deification and the vilification of mothers; there are still television programmes being made that seriously pose the question of whether the blame for the behaviour of psychopathic murders can be laid at the door of their mothers....another lineage of descendancy as fake as the stereotypical 'good' or 'perfect' mother.